Welcome to Guide Leadership Training!

 You are likely to have questions.
 Please feel free to contact Jon Lampard firstname.lastname@example.org.
 As we add information to this page, we will be updating you.
 We look forward to being with you this summer.

-Jon and Adam, GLT Directors
+Jon and Alexis, GLT Directors

 You're in GLT.
 Now what?